• Skip to primary navigation

 Cenere in Italian means ashes or cinders.
 Although the origins of pasta alla cenere are uncertain, some Italian food writers say the name comes from the chopped olives in this dish which look like ‘ashes’.
 Given that Italy is home to a number of active volcanoes, this makes sense, I guess.

-easy gorgonzola pasta with olives alla cenere
+Easy and creamy gorgonzola pasta with olives alla cenere.

 What are the origins of Gorgonzola?